METHODS OF EDUCATIONAL INQUIRY

 - Find an article that looks interesting?
 Look at the article’s citation for subjects use in that database and run additional searches using these subjects.

-- Next, find the actual text of the articles you want by clicking on the Discover button in a database.
+- Next, find the actual text of the articles you want by clicking on the PDF, HTML, or Discover button in a database.

 - If you know the citation of the articles you want, from bibliographies or suggested readings lists, you can use the Journal and Article Locator to determine if we have full-text online or in print.